Waking to Wonder

 Grace in Small Interruptions

-At 6:30 a.m., I scoured my backyard for my son’s missing basketball shoe.
-One of his friends had hidden it as a prank.
+At 6:30 a.m., I scoured the backyard for my son’s missing basketball shoe, hidden by a knucklehead friend as a prank.

 We had torn through every corner of the house the night before.
-In the quiet of morning, with daylight finally helping me, I stepped out back — grumbling about losing a shoe before the season even started.
+In the quiet of morning, with daylight finally helping, I stepped out back — grumbling about losing a shoe before the season even started.

 Eyes Up

 Above me, a November sunrise glowed orange and pink as our oaks reached over the yard, auburn and bronze leaves fluttering down to speckle the grass.
-I noticed the contrast between the neighbor’s golden Ginkgo and a massive oak crowned in brick-red foliage.
+The neighbor’s golden Ginkgo stood beside a massive oak crowned in brick-red foliage.

 “…with the first unearthly strangeness of the bright, still, sparkling, unintelligible landscape — with needling shapes of pale green, thousands of feet high, with sheets of dazzling blue soda-water…” (Out of the Silent Planet, ch.
 7)